The Nice: Early career

 By summer 1968, the group had become concerned about O'List's reliability and matters came to a head following a gig in Croydon's Fairfield Hall in September.
-According to Ward, O'List had an altercation with him in mid-performance.
+According to roadie Ward, O'List had an altercation with him mid-performance.
 Emerson subsequently called a band meeting with Jackson and Davison and stated flatly that O'List should be sacked.
-They agreed, and immediately after their performance at The Ritz, Bournemouth in October, he was fired by Stratton-Smith with the rest of the band present.
-O'List, however, claims that he left the band voluntarily because he was upset at Stratton-Smith's decision to make Emerson the front man, saying: "I left the band and waited for Keith to get in contact...
+They agreed, and immediately after their performance at The Ritz, Bournemouth in October, he was fired by Stratton Smith with the rest of the band present.
+O'List, however, claims that he left the band voluntarily because he was upset at Smith's decision to make Emerson the front man, saying: "I left the band and waited for Keith to get in contact...
 I should have gone straight to Keith, but I didn't."